Kashyapdevesh/Flight_Delay_Prediction/README.md

 The complete model is present in https://github.com/Kashyapdevesh/Flight_Delay_Prediction/blob/main/notebooks/Final/Final%20model.ipynb

+## Lasso:
-## Lasso:-In this approach, we employed a grid search for the best Value for Lambda( 入 ) and S.
+In this approach, we employed a grid search for the best Value for Lambda( 入 ) and S.
 Initially, we calculated the method of lasso regression to find the best suited values of βi which are the coefficients for the independent variables in the model
 ```python
 Ŷ =  Σ βi.
 Xi + c  where we reduce the RSS(Residual sum of squares)